 On the Advanced tab, under Default Format, change the setting, and then retest your audio device.
 If that doesn’t work, try changing the setting again.

-These are the basic troubleshooting steps to fix Audio services not responding problem.
-But after perform this still getting problem then go for next level troubleshooting.
+These are the basic troubleshooting steps to fix Audio services not responding to problems.
+But after perform this still getting problems then go for next level troubleshooting.

 If you face the Audio issue After upgrade to Windows 10. you can try to simply roll it back to the last good configuration.
 To do this simply Right-click the Start button, select Device Manager.
-Now on device manager look for Sound, video and game controllers and Expand it.
-Here Right click on High Definition Audio Device And select Update Driver software.
+Now on the device manager look for Sound, video, and game controllers and expand them.
+Here Right-click on High Definition Audio Device And select Update Driver software.

-Now on next Screen Select Search Automatically For updated driver software.
-This will check available updated driver if found any new version this will install, After that restart windows and check.
+Now on the next Screen Select Search Automatically For updated driver software.
+This will check the available updated drivers if found any new version this will install, After that restart windows and check.

 Use the Roll Back Driver option

-Some Times users report after upgrade windows 10 or install new version Audio driver they get the problem on audio sound.
+Some Times users report after upgrade windows 10 or install a new version of Audio driver they get the problem with audio sound.
 That cause the Rollback driver option is a very good solution.
-This option will revert back to old installed driver which working on your windows without any error.
+This option will revert back to the old installed driver which working on your windows without any error.

-To use the rollback driver option open device manager through right-click on the start menu and select device manager.
-Now look for Sound, video and game controllers and expand it.
+To use the rollback driver option open the device manager by right-clicking on the start menu and select device manager.
+Now look for Sound, video, and game controllers and expand them.
 Here Right-click on High Definition Audio Device And select properties.
-A new popup will open here move to the Driver tab you will get the Roll Back Driver option As shown bellow image.
+A new popup will open here move to the Driver tab you will get the Roll Back Driver option As shown below image.

-Note : Roll Back Driver option only available when you upgrade the audio driver from old to new one.
+Note: Roll Back Driver option is only available when you upgrade the audio driver from the old to the new one.

 When you click on it windows you will ask for confirmation click yes.
 This will revert the installed driver to the previous version.
 Now simply restart windows and check Audio services not responding problem solved.